jimbo00000/jimbo00000.github.com/_posts/2017-5-1-engine-terminal.markdown

  - Effect
  - Camera

 Each of these things is implemented in a Lua-style class which can be substituted for a different one on the fly.
 Each one is a potential target for commands, as we'd like to modify them at will.

+How can we distinguish which of the 3 components we would like to issue commands to?

-Since the command prompt is yet another class/module/component itself, I thought it made sense to differentiate between targets by specifying one byte as the first arg: 's' for Scene, 'e' for Effect.
+I thought it made sense to differentiate between targets by specifying one byte as the first arg: 's' for Scene, 'e' for Effect, e.g.
+`c reset` to reset the camera.
+This is kind of awkward to have to prepend to every command - can we components consume events?
+What is the priority order?

 #### First pass - set variables directly